-Danny is a Senior Research Fellow and Head of the Strategic Foresight Programme at the Netherlands Institute of International Relations Clingendael.
+Danny Pronk joined the Clingendael Institute in July 2018 and is head of the Strategic Foresight programme.
 His research focuses on geopolitical trend analysis, alternative futures development, and horizon scanning.
-He brings to the Clingendael Institute over 20 years of experience as a practitioner in intelligence.
-He started his career as an intelligence officer in the Royal Netherlands Air Force and has since then held several senior analytical and operational leadership positions at both the Netherlands General Intelligence and Security Service (GISS) and the Defense Intelligence and Security Service (DISS).
-He has also served as a Staff Officer (G2) in the UN Mission in Ethiopia and Eritrea, and as Head of the National Intelligence Cell at the NATO Mission in Afghanistan.
+He has twenty years of experience as a practitioner in intelligence, a complementary aspect of international relations together with diplomacy.
+He started his career as an Intelligence Officer in the Royal Netherlands Air Force and has since held several senior analytical and operational leadership positions at both the Netherlands General Intelligence and Security Service (GISS) and the Defence Intelligence and Security Service (DISS).
+He has also served as an Intelligence Staff Officer in the United Nations Mission in Ethiopia and Eritrea (UNMEE), and as head of the National Intelligence Cell at the headquarters of the International Security Assistance Force (ISAF) in Afghanistan.

-He holds a BA in political science, and an MA in international relations from Leiden University, and a BSc in war studies from the Royal Military Academy in Breda.
-He specializes in diplomatic and military history and strategic studies, with a special interest in the so-called ‘missing dimension’ of the study of international relations: intelligence.
-He has lectured at the Universities of Amsterdam and Leiden, and at the Netherlands Defense Academy on the topic of intelligence failures and strategic warning.
+Danny holds a Master’s degree in Political Science (International Relations) from Leiden University, and a Bachelor’s degree in Military Arts and Sciences from the Royal Military Academy in Breda.
+He specializes in diplomatic, political and military history, and in strategic studies, with a special interest in the “missing dimension” within the study of international relations: intelligence.
+He lectured at the Universities of Amsterdam and Leiden, and at the Netherlands Defense Academy on the topics of intelligence analysis and strategic warning.